 Christine Lesiak – Co-Artistic Director

 Christine holds a Masters of Fine Arts in Drama from the University of Alberta.
 She has trained extensively in the Canadian/Pochinko style of clown with Jan Henderson (Fool Moon Productions) and Michael Kennard (Mump and Smoot).
 Other influences include clown with Aitor Basauri (Spymonkey); bouffon with Adam Lazarus, Eric Davis (Red Bastard); improvisation (Rapid Fire Theatre, Keith Johnstone); immersive theatre (punchdrunk, UK); and puppetry (The Old Trout Puppet Workshop).
 She has taught within the Drama Department at the University of Alberta, Edmonton Digital Arts College and privately.
-She is artistic associate with Toy Guns Dance Theatre, and a frequent collaborated with Catch the Keys Productions (Dead Centre of Town, 900 Seconds, The Runcible Riddle).
+She is artistic associate and core instructor with Toy Guns Dance Theatre, and a frequent collaborated with Catch the Keys Productions (Dead Centre of Town, 900 Seconds, The Runcible Riddle).